girlscript/winter-of-contributing/JavaScript/Topics/13.DOM_in_javascript/README.md

  DOM stands for Document Object Model .
 It's an API (application programming interface) for manipulating HTML and XML documents.
 The DOM represents a document as a tree of nodes .
 It allows programs and scripts to dynamically access and update the content, structure, and style of a document.

-Below image shows a basic heirachy in DOM :
+Below image shows a basic heirarchy in DOM :

 ![DOM ](https://searchengineland.com/figz/wp-content/seloads/2015/05/Microsoft-PowerPoint.jpg)